Uses of English verb forms: Past participle

-Lack of three-way contrast among unmarked base, past simple and past participle forms of irregular verbs
+Lack of three-way contrast among unmarked base, simple past and past participle forms of irregular verbs

-An English irregular verb’s past simple tense form is typically distinct from its past participle (with which the auxiliary to have constructs the past perfect), as in went vs. have gone (of to go), despite them being the same for regular verbs, as in demanded vs. have demanded (of to demand).
-However, not all irregular verbs distinguish them from each other and their unmarked form (with which the particle to constructs the full infinitive, as in to go): the participle may use the past simple form as in to say, said, have said, or use the unmarked form as in to come, came, have come.
-For verbs with three distinct such forms in standardized Englishes (go/went/gone), many speakers use the same form for the past tense and past participle.
-The standardized past tense form is likely used for the participle, as in "I should have went" vs. "I should have gone" and "this song could've came out today" vs. "this song could've come out today".
-With a few verbs (such as to see, to do, to ring and to be), the standardized past participle form is used for the past simple, as in "I seen it yesterday" vs. "I saw it yesterday", "I done it" vs. "I did it" and "I been there" vs. "I was there".
-This pattern is found in multiple otherwise not closely related varieties.
+An English irregular verb’s simple past tense form is typically distinct from its past participle (with which the auxiliary to have constructs the past perfect), as in went vs. have gone (of to go), although they are the same for regular verbs, as in demanded vs. have demanded (of to demand).
+However, not all irregular verbs distinguish them from each other and from their unmarked form (which with the particle to constructs the full infinitive, as in to go): the participle may use the simple past form as in to say, said, have said, or use the unmarked form as in to come, came, have come.
+For verbs with three distinct forms in standardized Englishes (go/went/gone), many speakers use the same form for the past tense and past participle.
+The standardized past tense form may be used for the participle, as in "I should have went" vs. "I should have gone" and "this song could've came out today" vs. "this song could've come out today".
+With a few verbs,such as to see, to do, to ring and to be, the standard past participle form is used for the simple past, as in "I seen it yesterday" vs. "I saw it yesterday", "I done it" vs. "I did it" and "I been there" vs. "I was there".
+This pattern is found in multiple varieties of English which are otherwise not closely related.